 When referring to a cyberattack, these are the categories you’re most likely going to find:

 - Ransomware: A type of malicious software designed to block access to a computer system by encrypting a cyber-victim’s files.
 Access to data is locked until a sum of money is paid, for example.
-Ransomware threats are on the rise and do not discriminate: the top five industries comprising 60% of the targets include manufacturing, financial services, transportation, technology and human resources.4 Healthcare, retail and government are not too far behind.
-SASE stops ransomware in three areas.
-First is Secure Web Gateways (SWG) using SSL inspection, browser isolation and zero-day threat protection.
+Ransomware threats are on the rise and do not discriminate—they are quick to target every and any industries.
+The top ransomware targets in 2023 by sector, based on Sophos research, includes Education, Manufacturing, Local and State Government, Retail and Financial Services.
+SASE stops ransomware in three areas: First is Secure Web Gateways (SWG) using SSL inspection, browser isolation and zero-day threat protection.
 Second is Zero Trust Network Access (ZTNA) using micro segmentation where remote users are directly connected to apps, not networks.
 Third is Cloud Access Security Broker (CASB) utilizing Data Loss Prevention (DLP).

 - DDoS: A distributed denial-of-service (DDoS) attack is when a cybercriminal attempts to make it impossible for an online service to be delivered by overwhelming it with traffic from multiple sources.
-With more than 10 million attacks in 2020,5 this is a trend that is rising in frequency and scale, and is becoming easier to carry out with the rise of Internet communications and web applications usage.
+Given that DDoS attacks in the first part of 2023 were up 200% from 2022, according to Zayo Group, this is a trend that is rising in frequency and scale, and is becoming easier to carry out with the rise of Internet communications and web applications usage.
 The firewall and CASB components of SASE help prevent external attacks (like DDoS attacks and vulnerability exploits) from getting in and compromising internal resources.
 Both on-premises and cloud-based networks can be protected by a SASE framework.
 The framework includes moving DDoS protection to the edge.

 - Malware: A software that is designed to disrupt, damage or gain unauthorized access to a computer system.
 You might recognize malware as a virus, worm, spyware or adware.
-While the number of malware attacks decreased from 9.9 billion in 2019 to 5.6 billion in 2020,6 that could be a direct result of the pandemic.
 SASE helps to prevent malware from accessing networks by fully encrypting all traffic and collapsing the networking and security stack into an easily managed, unified offering, making it much harder for attackers to insert malicious code into a SASE-protected network.

 - MitM: A man-in-the-middle (MitM) cyberattack is a general term for when a perpetrator positions themselves in a conversation between a user and an application to either eavesdrop or impersonate one of the parties to intercept data or gain access to funds.
 SASE can mitigate threats like MitM by encrypting traffic with remote devices, and uses inspection policies on public networks, such as unsecured WiFi.